cjrh/google-images-downloader/README.rst

 Currently, several things are hard-coded:

 * The "large" filter is automatically set.
 This is quite restrictive, and is probably not what you want all the time.
-This should be a CLI option*.
+This should be a CLI option``*``.
   If you peek in the source code, you'll see some documentation about all the possible settings; you can even specify width and height requirements.
-None of that is configurable yet though*.
+None of that is configurable yet though"\*".
 * If no `max` is given, all the images on the first page of results are fetched.
 The code even forces scroll actions to the bottom of the page in order to get Chrome to load all 400.
 This might not be what you want.
 * The images are saved into a new subfolder in the local folder.
-This should be a CLI option*
+This should be a CLI option\*
 * The subfolder name is a slugified version of the query string, plus a small uuid (so that you can run the same query multiple times with no collisions)
 * The image names are the *original* image names, prefixed also with a small uuid to avoid collisions in case multple images have the same filename.
 * timeouts, and other applied pauses are all hardcoded.
 The pauses are largely to give Chrome a chance to complete the previous instruction.
 I tweaked these for my situation, but you may find longer pauses are necessary.
-* The work was done on OS X. I have *no idea** whether this will work on other platforms.
+* The work was done on OS X. I have *no idea*\* whether this will work on other platforms.

-*PRs welcome.
+\*PRs welcome.

 But Selenium/ABC/XYZ already exists!